checkstyle/checkstyle/.github/PULL_REQUEST_TEMPLATE.md

-Mandatory:
+Mandatory to underdand:
 0) Issue you are tryining to fix/resolve has to have "approved" label.
 1) Put in description of Pull Request reference to issue if it exists.
 Example: "Issue: #XXXXXX"
-2) Proper commit message should adhere to the following rules:
+2) Commit message should adhere to the following rules:
    a) Must match one of the following patterns:\n"
       ^Issue #\\d+: .*$
       ^Pull #\\d+: .*$